-- Refrain from use of alcohol, aspirin, aspirin-containing medications, ibuprofen, or other blood thinning medications for 7 days before & 2 days after any procedure.
-NO MEDICATIONS SHOULD BE STOPPED WITHOUT FIRST CONSULTING YOUR PHYSICIAN.
+- Refrain from the use of alcohol, aspirin, aspirin-containing medications, ibuprofen, or other blood thinning medications for 7 days before & 2 days after any procedure.
+DISCLAIMER: NO MEDICATIONS SHOULD BE STOPPED WITHOUT FIRST CONSULTING YOUR PHYSICIAN.

-- Wash your hands before touching any treated area.
+- Wash your hands before touching any treated areas.
 Cotton-tipped applicators may be used to gently cleanse the eye area.
 Do not expose the area to dirty or unsanitary conditions.
 Wearing glasses outdoors is a good way to protect new eyeliner from dust, etc., that can stick to healing agents.
 Apply recommended healing agents sparingly.

 - Some itching is normal.
 DO NOT PICK, PEEL, OR SCRATCH the treated area or your color may heal unevenly and you risk scarring and infection.

 - No make-up is to be applied for 72 hours after the procedure.
 After any eyeliner procedure, use new mascara.
 Do not us an eyelash curler for two weeks.